Draghi informed of Monte Paschi doubts but not at fault: source

 "We instruct the staff to be absolutely free from any influence from us, to present exactly the case, so if a sanction is decided then they present a proposal to the board and the board decides on the actual implementation of the sanctions."

-In the summer of 2010 BoI inspectors uncovered two opaque derivatives contracts that could cost Monte Paschi 720 million euros and are now at the centre of fraud investigations, yet did not propose that sanctions be launched.
+In the summer of 2010 BoI inspectors uncovered two opaque derivatives contracts that could cost Monte Paschi 720 million euros and are now at the center of fraud investigations, yet did not propose that sanctions be launched.

 That decision "had nothing to do with the board," the official said, though he added that Draghi was shown the inspectors report.